-18.5.3 Erase Block Register (EBR)
+18.5.3 Erase Block Register 1 (EBR1)

-EBR is an 8-bit register that designates the flash memory block for erasure.
-EBR is initialized to H'00 by a reset, in hardware standby mode or software standby mode, when a high level is not input to the FWE pin, or when the SWE bit in FLMCR1 is 0 when a high level is applied to the FWE pin.
-When a bit is set in EBR, the corresponding block can be erased.
+EBR1 is an 8-bit register that specifies the flash memory erase area block by block.
+EBR1 is initialized to H'00 by a power-on reset, in hardware standby mode and software standby mode, when a low level is input to the FWE pin, and when a high level is input to the FWE pin and the SWE1 bit in FLMCR1 is not set.
+When a bit in EBR1 is set to 1, the corresponding block can be erased.
 Other blocks are erase-protected.
-The blocks are erased block by block.
-Therefore, set only one bit in EBR; do not set bits in EBR to erase two or more blocks at the same time.
+Only one of the bits of EBR1 and EBR2 combined can be set.
+Do not set more than one bit, as this will cause all the bits in both EBR1 and EBR2 to be automatically cleared to 0.
+When on-chip flash memory is disabled, a read will return H'00, and writes are invalid.